Black Elk Wilderness, 2024

 Binomial peak visit offers irony

-Our inspiration to visit Black Elk Wilderness came from its original occupants, the Lakota people who consider the area their homeland and sacred.
+Our inspiration to visit BlacOur inspiration to visit Black Elk Wilderness came from its original occupants, the Lakota people who consider the area their sacred homeland.

 Until 2016, the peak was named for a U.S. Army general who massacred Lakota Indians, our hosts explained.
 Learning this, we decided we needed to see this infamous peak.
-We ditched the last morning of our wilderness meeting and headed for a hike in Black Elk Wilderness.
+We ditched last morning of our wilderness meeting and headed for a hike in Black Elk Wilderness.

 We found the entire day tinged with irony.

-Rising early, we left Rapid City, small town with many restaurants and huge convention center that caters to the thousands of tourists visiting Mount Rushmore National Monument, where faces of four U.S. presidents are carved into a granite mountain face in the Black Hills south of town.
-We drove through winding pine country sacred to the Lakota people but now occupied by lodges, breweries, stores, and cabins.
+Rising early, we left Rapid City, small town with many restaurants and huge convention center that caters to thousands of tourists visiting Mount Rushmore National Monument, where faces of four U.S. presidents are carved into a granite mountain face in the Black Hills south of town.
+We drove through winding pine country sacred to the Lakota people, but now occupied by lodges, breweries, stores, and cabins.

 show more